 Instructions

-- Preheat oven to 450 degrees F. Wash, peel and slice potatoes into ¼ “ slices.
+- Preheat oven to 450 degrees F. Wash, peel and slice potatoes into 1/4 “ slices.

-- Place potato slices on a baking sheet and cook for 20 minutes, turning after 10 minutes.
+- Melt 3 tbsp Country Crock original spread (or butter) and toss with potatoes.
+Place potato slices on a baking sheet and cook for 20 minutes, turning after 10 minutes.

-- While potatoes are cooking, heat a large skillet over medium heat and melt remaining 2 tablespoon Country Crock spread.
+- While potatoes are cooking, heat a large skillet over medium heat and melt remaining 2 tbsp Country Crock spread (or butter).
+Add fresh spinach and cook until spinach is wilted.
+Remove from heat and place into a covered bowl to keep warm.

-- Set aside and cover to keep warm.
+- Add Canadian bacon to pan and cook about 2 minutes each side,until just starting to turn lightly golden.
+Set aside and cover to keep warm.
 You can also assemble the stacks and place in a 175-200 degree oven to keep warm while you make the eggs and sauce.

-- Place yolk mixture in the double boiler and continue to whisk rapidly until mixture thickens.
+- To make hollandaise: Add water to a double boiler and bring to a full boil, then reduce to a simmer.
+Whisk egg yolks and lemon juice briskly in a stainless steel bowl until thickened and doubled in volume.
+Place yolk mixture in the double boiler and continue to whisk rapidly until mixture thickens.
 Slowly drizzle in melted butter while continuing to whisk until sauce is doubled in volume.
 Remove from heat and stir in dijon and cayenne pepper.

-- To assemble stacks: Place a slice of Canadian bacon on a plate, then add 1 slice of potato, then a heaping spoonful of spinach, a third slice of potato and top with a poached egg and 1 tablespoon hollandaise sauce.
+- To assemble stacks: Place a slice of Canadian bacon on a plate, then add 1 slice of potato, then a heaping spoonful of spinach, a third slice of potato and top with a poached egg and 1 tbsp hollandaise sauce.

 - Garnish with chopped fresh parsley, if desired.